 Material separation does not occur in the same way in every filtration system.
-Membrane filtration systems use media to trap contaminants as they pass through the filter.
-When foams or other material are used, similar techniques are used.
-Other filtration options use centrifugal force, gravity and even biological agents or electrically charged particles.
-Hydrostatic or rotational pressure can be employed in a filter to remove heavier particles.
+For example, some systems work by suspending solids.
+Meanwhile, membrane filtration systems use media to trap contaminants as they pass through the filter.
+Some systems trap contaminants in foam.
+Other filtration options use centrifugal force, gravity, and even biological filtration agents or electrically charged particles.
+They may also employ hydrostatic or rotational pressure in order to remove heavier particles.

 Other less common types of filters are reverse osmosis (RO), ultrafication (UF), and electrodeionization (EDI).
 Although these are all less common than ED or EDR systems, they are just as efficient and come with their own distinct advantages.

-In complex industrial systems, the filters mentioned above are often used together to maximize the purifying power of the system.
+Manufacturers also use these details to consider the best filtration rate, which is the rate at which a stream can move through a filter as it provides maximum particle separation/removal.
+To reach the best filtration rate, manufacturers may place the filter at the intake, inline, or exhaust of a system.
+Sometimes, they may place multiple filters at all of these points.
 By using multiple filters in a flow, particles can be separated and removed several times over.
-Not only will this improve the quality of the product, but it allows the filters to function with more efficiency since they are not being regularly clogged with large particles.
+Not only will this improve the quality of the product, but it allows the filters to function with more efficiency, since they are not being regularly clogged with large particles.